 - Cherries (pitted and stems removed)

-This salad is best served within 4 hours of making it.
+Creamy Fruit Salad is best served within 4 hours of making it.
 Keep it in the refrigerator after you’ve made it, and serve it chilled.

 Any sort of ramekin or individual serving dish would work well here.
 I used glass tea cups for something different, but I love the look of mini parfait glasses, too.